 They also sell the Stairtek treads, so I ran those numbers.
 They were exactly the same—the Stairtek RetroTread 11.5-in x 36-in Unfinished Red Oak Stair Treads were $388.81 and the Stairtek 7.25-in x 36-in Primed Poplar Wood Stair Risers were $220.23 for a total of $609.04.
 Good news there.

 The second option at Lowe’s was the RetroTread route.
 The RetroTread 11.5-in x 42-in Unfinished Red Oak Stair Treads totaled $474.44—much more expensive treads.
 But the RetroRiser 7.5-in x 42-in Primed Poplar Wood Stair Risers were only $117.63!
 So it evened out to $592.07.

-So how long would it take me to do this?
+So how long would it take me?
 I estimated the following:

 2-3 Days (carpet still down, all done in garage)

 - Cut and stain treads and landing flooring—I’d trim and touch up stain later if needed

 - 2nd coat of stain—I knew from my stain test I’d probably need two coats